teomdn01/Calories-Tracker/README.md

 Unfortunately, the application's UI is in Romanian.

 ## Functionalities TO BE IMPLEMENTED:
- - Deleting a food from the table
+ - Deleting types of food from the table
  - Creating layered architecture (separating the user interface and the functionalities)

 ## Preview of the main menu: